Highly Uniform Thermally Undercut Silicon Photonic Devices in a 300 mm CMOS Foundry Process: Results

 While all the fully-released undercut resonant devices show substantial improvements in tuning efficiency, the improvement factor is more pronounced for less efficient thermo-optic phase shifter designs.
 The baseline tuning efficiencies of the microring and racetrack modulators without undercut have \text{$P_{\pi}$} values of 100.01 mW and 63.11 mW, respectively.
-In comparison, the already relatively efficient microdisk modulator exhibits a \text{$P_{\pi}$} of 26.14 mW without undercut.
+In comparison, the already relatively efficient microdisk modulator exhibits a \text{$P_{\pi}$} of 26.136 mW without undercut.
 The higher baseline efficiency of the microdisk can be attributed to its integrated thermo-optic phase shifter, which is surrounded by only a thin 100 nm oxide layer for electrical isolation \cite{murthy2022mitigation}.
 The proximity of the phase shifter to the optical mode, with silicon as the dominant material between them, ensures effective thermal conduction due to silicon's higher thermal conductivity compared to oxide.
 In contrast, the thermo-optic phase shifters in the microring and racetrack modulators are positioned farther from the optical mode, separated by a larger oxide gap.
 This separation significantly reduces thermal efficiency and confinement in these devices compared to the microdisk.
 As a result, the microring and racetrack modulators benefit more, relatively speaking, from the enhanced thermal isolation provided by the substrate undercut, achieving greater improvement factors in tuning efficiency.
+Consequently, more conservative phase shifter designs, such as those designed to incur negligible optical loss, can still achieve state-of-the-art tuning efficiency once undercut.